gxlog/gxlog/README.md

     log.WithPrefix("**** ").WithContext("k1", "v1").WithMark(true).Fatal("fatal before update")
     log.UpdateConfig(func(config gxlog.Config) gxlog.Config {
+        // Do NOT call methods of the Logger, or it will deadlock.
         // disable prefix, contexts and mark
         // these attributes of records will always be the zero value of their type config.Flags &^= (gxlog.Prefix | gxlog.Contexts | gxlog.Mark)